 Oscar's Oysters Incorporated is owned by Oscar (75%) and Lily (25%).
 Oscar sells his 75% to Howard.
 Since the prior owners did not continue to own 50% or more of the entity after the sale, the change in ownership is considered material.

 In the event of a material change in ownership, the seller's experience is carried forward to the buyer unless it is demonstrated that a material change in employees or a material change in operations occurred within 90 days of the ownership change.
 Such a material change in employees or operations is referred to as a "change in status."
-(Learn more about When an Entire Risk Is Sold or When a Portion of a Risk is Sold.)
+(Learn more about When an Entire Risk Is Sold or When Less than the Entire Risk is Sold.)

 Once incurred, a company's payroll and loss experience stays with it throughout the applicable experience period regardless of whether or not the company changes its employees or operations.
 In other words, a company cannot shed its experience by selling its business and starting a new one, nor can it shed its experience by selling a portion of the business.